vaadin/addon-template/README.md

 ### Branching information

 * `master` the latest version of the starter, using latest platform snapshot
+* `v14` the version for Vaadin 14, which is the newest LTS
 * `v13` the version for Vaadin 13